-Product Recommendations is part of the Episerver Customer-Centric Digital Experience Platform.
+Product Recommendations is part of the Optimizely Customer-Centric Digital Experience Platform.
 It requires a specific installation and license.
-The Episerver Customer-Centric Digital Experience Platform contains many features to support you in your daily work.
+The Optimizely Digital Experience Platform contains many features to support you in your daily work.
 Depending on how your solution is set up, some features described in this documentation may not be available to you.
 Contact your system administrator to find out more.
-See Episerver World for technical information.
+See Optimizely World for technical information.

 How it works